ambit/bms-support/docs/core-navigation-and-search.md

 <div class="note info">
   <span class="icon-quote-left icon-large">&nbsp;</span>
-  <h5>BMS is BIG... to keep things simple and to keep information safe, BMS only lets you see what you need to see.</h5>
+  <h5>BMS is BIG...</h5>
-  <p>This applies to which Modules you can access, down to the what information you can see/modify within the modules.
+  <p>To keep things simple and to keep information safe, BMS only lets you see what you need to see.
+This applies to which Modules you can access, down to the what information you can see/modify within the modules.
 Keep this in mind when you are wondering why your workmate can see some things in BMS that you can't, and viceversa.</p>
 </div>

 For more information on what you can and can't see, you should ask your BMS Administrator for a run down of roles and permissions in your environment.